Jane Attenborough: Death

-Markers for the graves of Richard Attenborough, Sheila Sim, their daughter Jane Holland and their granddaughter, Lucy, at St Mary Magdalene, Richmond.
+Markers for the graves of Richard Attenborough, Sheila Sim, their daughter Jane Holland, and their granddaughter, Lucy, at St Mary Magdalene, Richmond.

-On the morning of 26 December 2004, Attenborough and her family were holidaying on Khao Lak Beach in Thailand when the Indian Ocean earthquake and tsunami struck their villa, killing her, daughter Lucy, aged 15, and her mother-in-law Audrey Holland, aged 81.
+On the morning of 26 December 2004, Attenborough and her family were holidaying on Khao Lak Beach in Thailand when the Indian Ocean earthquake and tsunami struck their villa, killing her, her 15-year-old daughter Lucy, and her 81-year-old mother-in-law, Audrey Holland.
+The 2004 Indian Ocean tsunami, one of the deadliest natural disasters in recorded history, claimed over 230,000 lives across multiple countries, including Thailand.
 Her husband Michael Holland and two other children survived.
 She was 49 when she died.
+Her death, alongside that of her daughter and mother-in-law, was widely covered in the British press, given her contributions to the arts and her family's public profile.

 In March 2005, a memorial service was held at Southwark Cathedral, attended by her family, friends and colleagues.
-Attenbrough's brother Michael described her, in his eulogy, as "intense".
+Attenborough's brother Michael described her, in his eulogy, as "intense".
 In an obituary for the Guardian, Moser called her an individual who had a "generous spirit, integrity, wisdom and involvement".
-In an obituary in the Independent, Myers noted her "infectious sense of humour" and "great charm".
-She was able to get individuals from many backgrounds to relax, and combined "great enthusiasm and passion with impressive administrative skills and acute sensitivity to the needs of artists and audiences."
+In an obituary in The Independent, Myers noted her "infectious sense of humour" and "great charm".
+She had an ability to put individuals from diverse backgrounds at ease, and combined "great enthusiasm and passion with impressive administrative skills and acute sensitivity to the needs of artists and audiences."

 Legacy

 The Musical Features project, of which she was manager, expanded operations outside of the United Kingdom and involving more than one million young people.
 Dance UK established the Jane Attenborough One Dance UK Industry Award in recognition of "an individual working in dance who has made an outstanding contribution to the art form."
 In 2011, the winner of this award was Gill Clarke.
 From 2005 to 2009, the Paul Hamlyn Foundation honoured Attenborough with the two-year £50,000 Jane Attenborough Dance in Education Fellowship, which aimed "to enable a dance company to provide practical assistance, mentoring and training to help a dancer coming to the end of his or her career to make a successful transition to education and community work."

-The Paul Hamlyn Foundation also funded the construction of a drama and music facility, the Jane Holland Creative Centre for Learning at Waterford Kamhlaba in Eswatini, which was opened by Lord and Attenborough in November 2006 in honour of their eldest daughter.
+The Paul Hamlyn Foundation also funded the construction of a drama and music facility, the Jane Holland Creative Centre for Learning at Waterford Kamhlaba in Eswatini, which was opened by Lord and Lady Attenborough in November 2006 in honour of their eldest daughter.
 Her alma mater, the University of Sussex, named a small studio in the Attenborough Centre for the Creative Arts after her in 2015.